onestepcreative/Devly/README.md

-# Devly, a Modern Wordpress Theme for Developers
+# A Wordpress Framework for Developers

-A modern theme, built to give developers a solid starting point for wordpress dev.
+A modern Wordpress Framework, aka theme, for developers.

 ## About Devly

-Devly was conceived almost two years ago from a personal challenge to start building Wordpress Themes.
-The original goal was to create a framework that I could use for each of my Wordpress sites.
-Although the theme has evolved greatly since then, it has been a great theme to use as a starting point.
-I've built sites for small bed & breakfast company, all the way up to industry leading company getting millions of views a month.
+Devly was conceived more than two years ago, mostly out of frustration for having to jump around in old projects to find code that I needed for a current project.
+I decided to build a framework (a solid starting point) that would package up common functionalities I use on most sites, wrapping them up for easy reuse.
+The theme is well documented, and consists of a handy file called Helpers.php that gives you access to common functionalities with the use of a simple functions call.